DArcMattr/presos/ocwp-201407-design.md

 This is a quick overview, at 40,000 feet at a cruising velocity of 580 miles per hour.

+You do not need to be fluent in PHP to start being productive in it!
+A little bit of knowledge can get you far.

 # PHP Blocks

 Marked with